A mother shielding her son, a 26-year-old attending a music festival and two brothers are among the Americans killed in Israel | KRDO

 Jacob Ben Senior, who had been unable to reach his daughter since Friday, was informed by authorities she was killed, he told CNN’s Erica Hill.

 In response to the attack, Israel has pounded Gaza with airstrikes.
-At least 1,417 people have been killed in Gaza – including 447 children – and more than 6,200 have been wounded, according to the Palestinian Health Ministry.
+At least 2,600 people have been killed in Gaza – including at least 447 children – and more than 9,600 have been wounded, according to the Palestinian Health Ministry.
 Medical care has been hampered by Israel cutting power to the territory.
 It’s unclear whether any US citizens are among those killed or injured in Gaza.

 As families in the US wait for information about their missing loved ones, others are confronted with the sudden loss of siblings, children or parents.